beda-software/emr-documentation/docs/Welcome/getting-started.md

 The EMR source code is licensed by [MIT License](https://github.com/beda-software/fhir-sdc/blob/master/LICENSE).

 ## FHIR Backend
 Beda EMR is a frontend.
-It is a user interfcae that requre a FHIR server to store medical data.
+It is a user interface that requires a FHIR server to store medical data.
-For both developemnt and production environments we are using Aidbox FHIR Server.
+For both development and production environments, we recommend using Aidbox FHIR Server.
 It is a primary backend platform for Beda EMR.
 You can get a free Aidbox trial license to run the application locally.
-You need by Aidbox license for any production installation or installation that manages PHI data.
+You need to purchase Aidbox license for any production installation or installation that manages PHI data.
 [Here](https://docs.aidbox.app/getting-started/editions-and-pricing) you can find more information about Aidbox licensing.
 Obviously, you can try any other FHIR server.
 All core features just need FHIR API.
-However you have to adjust some parts of the application that is not covered in the FHIR specification and wher we use Aidbox API.
+However, you have to adjust some parts of the application that are not covered in the FHIR specification and where we use Aidbox API.

 ## Installation